rocrill/velo_city/README.md

 * [Github Pages](https://pages.github.com/) - to deploy the site.
 * [Unsplash](https://unsplash.com/) - for images.
 * [Pexels](https://pexels.com/) - for images.
-* [Bootstrap](https://getbootstrap.com/docs/5.0) - for UI components across the website, e.g. buttons, navbar, cards.
+* [Bootstrap](https://getbootstrap.com/docs/5.0) - for UI components across the website, e.g. buttons, navbar, footer.
 * [Postgres](https://www.postgresql.org/) - the deployed project on Heroku uses a Postgres database.
 * [SQLlite](https://www.sqlite.org/index.html) - The database used in local development was a SQLLite database.